Seriously so good! Get these if you see them!

 I highly recommend getting your hands on these delicious vegetable pancakes from Costco if you can find them!
 They’re in the freezer section.

-Would you try these from Costco?
-What kind of sauce would you dip them in if any?
+Would you try these?
+What kind of sauce would you dip them in?